 Erasmus Research Institute of Management (ERIM) is a research school of Erasmus University Rotterdam (EUR).
 ERIM was founded in 1998 by two schools of EUR; Rotterdam School of Management, Erasmus University (RSM) and Erasmus School of Economics (ESE).

 In 1999, ERIM was officially accredited by Royal Netherlands Academy of Arts and Sciences (KNAW) and re-accredited in 2003 and 2011.
-The next accreditation by KNAW is scheduled in 2016.
+As of 2014, a separate accreditation for research institutes has been abolished at national level.

 Mission, goals and domain